jgaskins/wax/ai/prompts/wax.md

 <% end %>
 ```

-The `form` helper is a macro that will automatically render to the `response` as well as pick up the CSRF token from the `session` and add an `<input type="hidden" name="_authenticity_token">` for CSRF protection.
+This `form` helper is a macro that will automatically render to the `response` as well as pick up the CSRF token from the `session` and add an `<input type="hidden" name="_authenticity_token">` for CSRF protection.
 If your block variables are called `response` and `session`, you don't need to supply them to the macro.

 This is an example model object: